 SOME REFLECTION ON SYMBOLISM.
 Things don’t just come with inherent meaning, but rather we assign meaning to the things, or someone before us has assigned a meaning and we are made aware of it.

 Perhaps the symbolism has been passed on and gained traction over time as it’s developed a stronger ‘meaning’ as more people believe it to be true.

 But just as a black cat crossing your path could signify a bad omen for the day, it could just as easily mean that you will have a meaningful conversation with a loved one today, or that you’ll walk past an apple tree.
 It’s rather arbitrary.

 Perhaps some will disagree with me and feel there is more universal meaning to things.
 Perhaps there is. 🤔

-Regardless, symbolism is a large part of how we connect with others: we share a connection in the symbols we use, in our ideas, the words and sounds we use to communicate, the music we enjoy and how we classify it – myriad things in life – concepts and ideas and qualities are represented by the words and images used to represent them.
+Regardless, symbolism is a large part of how we connect with others.
+We share a connection in the symbols we use, in the words and sounds we use to communicate, the music we enjoy and how we classify it – myriad things in life, including concepts and ideas and qualities are represented by words and images and symbols.